PROGRAM RESOURCES FOR GUIDERS

 How to participate: CLICK HERE for a link to programming materials and resources for planning your cleanup.

-NEW!
 STEM RESOURCE - Microsoft Youth Spark Field Trips

 The Windows store at Chinook Mall offers youth field trip programs that tie in with the GGC STEM program.
 A fun activity for Units to do from Guide to Ranger age.
 Flashlight Night activity can be done by older girls with their units, or younger girls with families.
 Facility is deep south part of City of Calgary